grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud reference/200 Cloud IPs.md

 ## Maximum VUs per IP {#vu-per-tier}

-k6 has 3 tiers of hardware for load-generation.
+k6 has 3 tiers of hardware for load generation.
 The tier we choose depends on the number of VUs allocated to a load zone.

-- Tier 1 is used when there are 1-999 VUs in a load zone
+- Tier 1 when there are 1-999 VUs in a load zone
-- Tier 2 is used when there are 1000-4001 VUs in a load zone
+- Tier 2 when there are 1000-4001 VUs in a load zone
-- Tier 3 is used when there are more than 4001 VUs in a load zone
+- Tier 3 when there are more than 4001 VUs in a load zone

-For example, if you start a test with 900VUs, k6 uses 3x Tier 1 servers, meaning that the traffic generated from our service will be coming from 3 IPs.
+Regardless of the tier, the amount of resources (CPU, Memory, Network) per VU is the same.
 For example, if you start a test with 900VUs, k6 uses 3x Tier 1 servers, meaning that the traffic generated from our service will be coming from 3 IPs.